Breast Augmentation and Enlargement

-To find more about this modern technique for breast enhancement, please make an appointment with Mr. Ahmad by contacting his secretary via email or ring her on 01872 248325
+Weekly clinics are held at Duchy Hospital in Cornwall and Riverside Hospital in London.
+To find out more and book a consultation, please make an appointment with Mr. Ahmad by contacting his secretary via email or ring her on 01872 248325.

 Volume enhancement due to aesthetic/medical reasons:

-To replace breast volume lost after having children and breast feeding
+- Replace breast volume lost after having children and breastfeeding

 For complications from previous breast enhancement surgery: